Using the cf CLI with a Self-Signed Certificate

 Page last updated:

-This topic describes how developers can use the cf CLI to communicate securely with a Cloud Foundry (CF) deployment without specifying
+This topic describes how developers can use the cf CLI to communicate securely with a Pivotal Web Services (PWS) deployment without specifying

 --skip-ssl-validation under the following circumstances: